mukaseevru/understanding_customer/README.md

 # Understanding customer
-School 21 project
+School 21 (Ecole 42) project

-RNN, LSTM, CNN, BERT for intent classification (project at School 21 (Sber) / Ecole 42)
+This project is an introduction to deep learning and NLP: recurrent neural nets (RNN), LSTM, Transformer, BERT, CNN